St Moritz, Switzerland

 Soft sheepskin chairs and comfortable living spaces

-Call us on 858 523 9000 to start planning your vacation to Nira Alpina
+To start planning your holiday to Nira Alpina

 It's not hard to see why guests return to the Nira Alpina year on year.
 With its boutique feel, it has an intimate and charming feel, whilst the service is genuinely welcoming and helpful.
 It has a prominent position right on the slopes and is built using local materials.
 All the rooms and suites are beautifully appointed with far reaching views over the Engadin mountain range, with some having their own private terraces.
 The living areas and restaurants are cosy with sheepskin rugs thrown over chairs and log fires.
 Popular in the evening is the hotel's own après ski hut, the Pichalain Bar, built in silver fir with just one long oak table and covered benches.
 The cuisine here and in the restaurant is excellent.
 All ingredients are sourced locally and are exceptionally fresh.
 The breakfasts are a feast, with bread and pastries baked each morning in the hotel's own bakery.
 The Spa is small, but very relaxing and offers a wide choice of treatments and therapies.

 All rooms and suites feature a large terrace or balcony and panoramic windows overlooking the Engadin mountains.
 Inside, the spacious accommodation is contemporary alpine with comfortable furnishings, including really fluffy duvets.
-Natural materials such as Swiss Spruce, Italian stone and suede are used and hi-tech amenities include a flat-screen TV showing 87 channels, an iPod docking station and free WiFi.
+Natural materials such as Swiss Spruce, Italian stone and suede are used and hi-tech amenities include a flat-screen TV showing 87 channels, a USB hub charging station and complimentary WiFi.
 All rooms also feature a safe, minibar, bathrobes and pillow menu.

 Features: 20m2, double or twin beds as preferred, wardrobe, desk and chair, granite bathroom with waterfall shower.

-Features: 34m2, double or twin beds as preferred, floor to ceiling panoramic window with spectacular view, large balcony, and granite bathroom with bathtub and separate waterfall shower.
+Features: 24m2, double or twin beds as preferred, floor to ceiling panoramic window with spectacular view, large balcony, and granite bathroom with bathtub and separate waterfall shower.
 Interconnecting these rooms is also possible.

-Features: 40m2, private gardens with terrace, seating and Engadin views, coffee table and chairs in bedroom, granite bathroom with bathtub and separate waterfall shower.
+Features: 30m2, private gardens with terrace, seating and Engadin views, coffee table and chairs in bedroom, granite bathroom with bathtub and separate waterfall shower.

 |Alpine Junior Suite||

-Features: 70m2, situated on the upper floor with great views and private terrace with seating, seating area with additional pull down single bed, granite bathroom with double washbasin, bathtub and separate waterfall shower.
+Features: 50m2, situated on the upper floor with great views and private terrace with seating, seating area with additional pull down single bed, granite bathroom with double washbasin, bathtub and separate waterfall shower.

 The Nira Alpina is an exceptionally family friendly hotel.
 Rooms can be equipped with a cot or rollaway bed on request, and there are many interconnecting room options.
-There is also a kids' club that can be operated on request between 3pm and 9pm daily, with professional childcare for children aged three and above.
+There is also a kids club and professional childcare for children aged 3 and above and is available from 4pm - 9pm during the winter season.
 This is a very interactive space with lots of games, a multilingual library and plenty of different and exciting entertainment for every age.
 (Opening hours are subject to change and are not binding).
-Babysitting can also be arranged.
+Babysitting can also be arranged (extra charge).

 The Nira Alpina is just a few steps away from the children's slopes, making it perfect for beginners.